 That’s why the best practice here is to use Retention and Archiving options alongside.

-How To Create Retention Policy In Office 365?
+How To Create a Retention Policy In Office 365?

 1. Go to Compliance Center and select Policies in the left-hand panel.
 You’ll be followed to the necessary page.
 There, you’ll see the list of policies.
 Click on the Data section.
 In the drop-down list select Retention.